VidhiPandit19/VidhiPandit19/README.md

 # 🚀 About Me

-🎓 Computer Science student passionate about learning new technologies and building real-world projects.
+🎓 B-Tech IT student passionate about learning new technologies and building real-world projects.

 💻 Interested in *Software Development and Web Development*